Satyapt001/Satya-s_portfolio/README.md

-Hello,everyone i'm a student of BCA,I'm learning web technologies that helps to build and deploy websites online This is a protfolio website,Build using Html,css and javascript which helps in documenting the all the projects also the events i've participated.
+Hello,everyone i'm a student of BCA,I'm learning web technologies that helps to build and deploy websites online This is a protfolio website,Build using Html,css and javascript which helps in documenting all the projects also the events i've participated.
 This projects also needs development,any further development made will be updated.
 ######### this is an Picture of the portfolio website #########